williamcfrancis/Chess-Knights-Tour-Problem-in-Python/README.md

 2. Brute force (open loop and closed loop)
 3. Warnsdorff

-Find further details on performance comparison of the algorithms in the project report in the repository.
+Find further details on performance comparison of the algorithms in the project report given in the repository.